-The campus site is currently connected to the regional bikeways by the Murphy Canyon path, a separated bike path, east of the campus.
-The San Diego Association of Governments (SANDAG) has also proposed extending the San Diego River Pathway that runs north of the San Diego River through the south edge of the campus which will connect to the campus.
+The site is currently connected to the regional bikeways by the Murphy Canyon path, a separated bike path, east of the site.
+The San Diego Association of Governments (SANDAG) has also proposed extending the San Diego River Pathway that runs north of the San Diego River through the south edge of the site which will connect to the site

-Bike paths will run through the River Park and the east side of the campus, and they will connect to bike lanes through the campus.
+Bike paths will run through the River Park and the east side of the site, and they will connect to bike lanes through the site.
 Buffered bike lanes will be constructed between Northside and Friars Road to increase the safety of bicyclists by adding a barrier between the car and bike lanes of travel.